-Utilitarianism appears to rest on the assumption that the utility of the group should be distinguished from the utility of each of its individual members.
-One consequence of this view is that certain actions, typically regarded as immoral (e.g., torturing innocents), are permissible during emergencies if done to promote the greater good of the group.
+Classical utilitarianism appears to rest on the assumption that the utility of the group is distinguished from the utility of any one of its constitutive members.
+One consequence of this view is that certain actions, ostensibly regarded as immoral (e.g., torturing innocents), are permissible during emergencies if done to promote the greater good of the group.
 Michael Walzer's response to this problem was to treat it as an instance of a moral dilemma, where a leader must dirty their hands by sacrificing the interests of the few for the interests of the group.
-Alex John London presents a different approach to this issue, arguing that the conception of the common good endorsed by utilitarianism (and seemingly by Walzer) is problematic and that a more promising alternative exists.
+Alex John London presents a different approach to this issue, arguing that the conception of the common good endorsed by classical utilitarianism (and seemingly by Walzer) is problematic and that a more promising alternative exists.
 Do not let London's focus on the ethics of medical research during times of crises fool you.
 The application of his views to the general decision making of a leader during any emergency should quickly become apparent.